mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 experience mlld disorientation called dump shock.
 This lasts up to 30 seconds, during which time the character Is disoriented.
 Dump shock adds +2 to all target numbers for the duration.
-The character can make a WIiipower Test against a Target Number 4 to attempt to throw off the effects, dividing the number of successes Into 30 seconds to determine the actual amount of time he or she Is disoriented.
+The character can make a WIiipower Test against a Threshold 4 to attempt to throw off the effects, dividing the number of successes Into 30 seconds to determine the actual amount of time he or she Is disoriented.
 Every 3 seconds, or part thereof, is one Combat Tum.